microsoft/industry/healthcare/readme.md

 ### Sample patient data

-To simplify dowloading sample data and posting it to the API you can either clone this repo and run download.ps1 or you can run edit and paste this:
+To simplify dowloading sample data and posting it to the API you can either clone this repository and run download.ps1 or you can run edit and paste this:

 ```powershell
 $token = (Get-AzAccessToken -ResourceUrl $fhirservice).token